certifaction/cli/README.md

 is omitted, then the output will be returned to stdout.
 Here are the sign
 >#### Flags
 >```
->--scope      optional signature scope override to choose between
+>--scope      Optional signature scope override to choose between
 >             register, sign and certify.
->--signonly   do not prepare the document if it is not already
+>--signonly   Do not prepare the document if it is not already
 >             prepared and return an error instead.
->--hash       string the hash of the document document to sign
+>--hash       String the hash of the document document to sign
 >```